 - Send P&L to CPA: You can choose to export the P&L data or print a report to send to your CPA to finalize taxes.

 I recently had to go through and figure out the sales tax owed on books that I sold at in-person events for my first quarterly tax payment on merchandise.
 It was the first time that I’ve ever had to track and manage inventory (as opposed to service through financial coaching), and it was a giant mess on Excel.
-It took me several days to figure out how I wanted to best track and calculate sales tax collected versus owed, cost of goods sold, sales price, and number of books remaining.
+It took me several days to figure out how I wanted to best track and calculate sales tax collected versus owed, cost of goods sold, sales price, and a number of books remaining.
 I would definitely recommend self-published authors to consider using Xero!

 Given that many small businesses fail due to a lack of cash, I like this reporting feature.
 You can select to include or exclude sales tax, viewing your opening balance, net cash, and closing balance for the month.

-- Separate tax account – I highly recommend all small businesses to have a dedicated bank account for managing taxes versus the main checking account for paying operating expenses to ensure money collected for taxes is not overspent!
+Tip: – I highly recommend all small businesses to have a dedicated bank account for managing taxes versus the main checking account for paying operating expenses to ensure money collected for taxes is not overspent!